pivotal/docs-tap/scc/pre-built-image.md

 Where:

-- `WORKLOAD-NAME` is the name you choose for your workload. <!-- do you choose this name? -->
+- `WORKLOAD-NAME` is the name you choose for your workload.
 - `APP-NAME` is the name of your app.
-- `TYPE` is the type of your app
+- `TYPE` is the type of your app.
 - `IMAGE` is the container image that contains the app you want to deploy.

 For example, if you have an image named `IMAGE`, you can create a workload